emirkoroglu/install-jenkins-by-terraform/README.md

-# Install Jenkins on a Red Hat or CentOS machine.
+# Install Jenkins and use Route53 and S3 static website to route your domain address to Jenkins machine.

 This is Long Term Support release for Red Hat / CentOS